Translation in the Wild: Introduction

 Most of the multilingual content in LLM training data comes in the form of monolingual documents found in different parts of the internet.
 One fully expects these documents (e.g. news articles or Wikipedia pages in different languages) to include semantically identical or very similar sentences across languages.
 But they do not arrive in neatly aligned pairs and are unlikely to co-occur within a single context window used in pre-training (4–100K tokens at the time of writing).
 And even when such parallel or near-parallel sentences do co-occur in a common context window, they are typically separated and surrounded by a great deal of “noise.”

 It is hard to resist the idea that contemporary LLMs must somehow be able to locate and leverage semantically related monolingual content from the noisy multilingual soup of their training data, and that this ability contributes to their translation performance and other multilingual abilities such as responding to questions or instructions in different languages (see, in particular, \citealp{chua_crosslingual_2023, gao_understanding_2025}).
-If that is indeed the case, then the translation abilities of LLMs may have \emph{two distinct sources} that are learned in somewhat different ways.
+If that is indeed the case, then the translation abilities of LLMs may have \emph{two distinct sources} and may learn from these sources in two somewhat different ways.
 For the sake of discussion, I will refer to these as \emph{Local} and \emph{Global}.
 “Local learning” makes use of bilingual signals present within a single context window (e.g. an English sentence followed soon by its French translation in the training data).
-“Global learning,” in contrast, capitalizes on mining semantically related monolingual contents that are spread out over the LLM’s pre-training data.
+“Global learning,” in contrast, capitalizes on making the best use of semantically related monolingual contents that are spread out over the LLM’s pre-training data.

-‘Local’ and ‘Global’ are rough-and-ready labels, and I offer them primarily as a heuristic framework for exploration of potentially fruitful conceptual connections.
+‘Local’ and ‘Global’ are rough-and-ready labels, and I offer them primarily as a heuristic framework for exploration of potentially fruitful connections.
 Due to differences in their architecture, training data, and training objectives, dedicated NMT systems and LLMs perform translation tasks in significantly different ways (see Section~\ref{NMT-vs-LLMs}).
 If, in addition, LLMs \emph{learn} to translate in two different ways, Local and Global, then neural-network-based translation in a broader sense (encompassing both traditional NMT models and LLMs prompted for translation tasks) cannot be conceptualized as a unified process.
 Perhaps this is not surprising given the checkered history of MT and the variety of approaches to translation developed along the way (Section \ref{brief-history-trans-tech}), each stage introducing a new understanding of what it means, and takes, to translate.
 What \emph{is} different nowadays is the stunning translation quality brought by neural networks and deep learning, which makes the need for understanding their inner workings more pressing.